Wedding Ceremony Format

 - This introduction is your opportunity to share a few personal words or thoughts on marriage and love.

 The couple publicly declares their intent to marry.

-- The minister asks the couple if they will have each other in marriage.
+- The officiant asks the couple if they will have each other in marriage.